Hanifaru Bay

 08.12.2022 20+ mantas

 These figures are, of course, only a snapshot on a full or new moon.
-This year is a good year in any way, with lots of manta rays almost every day.
+This year was a good year in any way, with lots of manta rays almost every day.
 The manta season in 2022 was quite long, too.
 As the general weather situation still hasn’t changed, Hanifaru Bay is still going strong.
 On 14.12.2022, for example, there were more than 100 manta rays in the bay.
 Shortly before Christmas, the manta season finally came to an end.

 Whale sharks